arafey/python-evic/README.rst

     $ evic-usb reset

-Dump any part of the flash memory:
+Dump any part of the flash memory (May not work with all firmwares):

 ::